1968 Democratic National Convention protests: Youth International Party

 The Youth International Party was one of the major groups in the organization of the protests.
 Abbie Hoffman, Jerry Rubin, and a few friends engaged in conversation at Hoffman's apartment on New Year's Eve, 1967.
 They discussed the events of the year, such as the Summer of Love and the Pentagon demonstration.
 The idea of having a free music festival in Chicago was suggested to defuse political tension.
 Over the next week, the Youth International Party took shape.
 Its members, known as "Yippies" politicized hippie ideology and used street theater and other tactics to critique the culture of the United States and induce change.

 In preparation for the Chicago convention, the Yippies held the "Yip-In", and the "Yip-Out" at Grand Central Station in New York City.
-Both events were planned simply as "be-ins", with live music.
+Both events were planned simply as Human Be-In, with live music.
 The event was used to promote peace, love and harmony, and as a trial run for Chicago.
 The black banner of an anarchist group was hung on the wall, bearing the words, "Up Against the Wall Mother Fucker" in red.
 Police stood by watching the crowds.
 As the "Yip-In" progressed, relations between the police and Yippies became strained.
 Two people climbed a large clock and removed the hands; the police responded by clearing the station.
 They formed a skirmish line, ordered the people to disperse, and then started forcing their way through the crowd.